-Organizations face a colossal threat landscape every day.
+Organizations face a colossal threat in the Cybersecurity landscape every day.
 Global cybercrime reached more than $2.1 trillion in 2019, and it is predicted that cybercrime damages will cost around $6 trillion annually by 2021.
 You get to know about a new massive data breach almost every month.
 The top enterprises have a really tough time keeping up with the threats hitting their security teams every day.

 Hundreds and even thousands of security events will flood your network each hour of each day.
 Your team could have a significant challenge of winnowing through these events to spot the threats that would cause a risk of compromise.

-Here are a few essential elements that every user should know to protect themselves from data breaches, identity theft or cyber-attacks.
+Essential Cybersecurity elements that every user should know to protect themselves from data breaches, identity theft or cyber-attacks.

 - Password and Credential theft